This is a talk I delivered at CukeUp! Australia on Friday 20 November in Sydney, Australia.

 A lot of people obsess about code coverage and metrics but I think you should obsess about outcomes of your automated testing effort instead.
 You need to ask yourself why you’re doing automated testing in the first place, and measure if what you’re doing allows you to do that.

-It shouldn’t be because it’s cool (because it is), it shouldn’t be because someone else is doing it (because they are), but it should be because you’re trying to do something for your business, like increase your time to market, or increase the quality of your user experience, and you want confidence every time you release.
+It shouldn’t be because it’s cool (because it is), it shouldn’t be because someone else is doing it (because they are), but it should be because you’re trying to do something for your business, like decrease your time to market, or increase the quality of your user experience, and you want confidence every time you release.

 If you understand this, then you’ll understand that there’s no point in having 100% unit test coverage if you have showstopper bugs every time you release, or it still takes a team of ten testers three weeks to manually regression test your application.